andrewhinh/admirer/README.md

 ## Inference Pipeline
 <img width="1095" alt="Screenshot_2022-11-11_at_19 10 17" src="https://user-images.githubusercontent.com/40700820/202542190-d878937c-3095-4ed5-a0ea-3d109f61fe80.png">
 The visual question-answering pipeline is inspired by a paper from Microsoft; in short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand in a few-shot learning method, achieving a [BERTScore](https://torchmetrics.readthedocs.io/en/stable/text/bert_score.html) computed F1 score of around .989 on the test set.

+## Usage
+As a direct consequence of not feeding the image data directly to GPT-3, the queries that work best involve asking descriptive, counting, or similar questions about one or more objects that are visible in the background.
+For example, if there are two people in the image, one wearing a hat and the other wearing glasses, questions that would work well could include the following:
+- "How many people are in the room?"
+- "What color is the hat in the picture?"
+- "How many people are wearing glasses?"

 # Production
 To setup the production server for the website in an AWS EC2 instance, we do the following steps: